Bengals force late red zone turnover, hold off Pats 22-18

+He also knows that won’t be enough for his team to ultimately accomplish its goal this season.

+“We got to do a better job on offense of putting teams away,” Burrow said.
+“Teams that want to win the Super Bowl put them away a little earlier.”

-The Bengals (11-4) won their seventh straight game and remained in the driver’s seat for a second consecutive AFC North title despite nearly blowing a 22-0 halftime lead.
-They clinched a playoff berth by virtue of the New York Jets’ loss to the Jacksonville Jaguars on Thursday night, and they still have a chance at the conference’s top seed and a first-round playoff bye.
+The Bengals (11-4) won their seventh straight and remained in the driver’s seat for a second consecutive AFC North title.
+They clinched a playoff berth by virtue of the New York Jets’ loss to the Jacksonville Jaguars on Thursday, and still have a chance at the conference’s top seed and a first-round playoff bye.

+Despite leading 22-0 at halftime, the Bengals still let this one come down to the wire.

 The Patriots had the ball on the Cincinnati 5 with just over a minute to play when Rhamondre Stevenson was hit by Vonn Bell and fumbled, leading to Josh Tupou’s recovery.
 The Bengals punted it back four plays later, but the Patriots turned the ball over on downs.